Go Back Email Link

 Instructions

-• In a medium-size bowl, beat eggs, green onions, regular soy sauce and sesame oil together until smooth for about 30 seconds.
+• In a medium bowl, beat eggs, green onions, regular soy sauce, and sesame oil until smooth and combined, about 30 seconds.

 • Reduce to low heat.
-Mix the egg mixture again before pouring it into the pan.
-Then let the eggs set in the pan.
+Mix the egg mixture again before pouring it into the pan and let the eggs set in the pan, about 30-60 seconds.

-• Next slowly scramble the eggs with the shrimp until the eggs are shiny, moist and cooked through.
-Or you can continue cook the eggs until the omelette is golden brown for extra flavor.
-Slice the omelette onto a large serving plate and enjoy!
+• Then slowly scramble the eggs with the shrimp until the eggs are shiny, moist, and cooked through.
+Or you can continue cooking until the omelette is golden brown for extra flavor.
+Transfer to a serving plate and enjoy!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!